lizhanmit/learning-notes/kafka-note/kafka-note.md

 Kafka can process millions of messages quickly because it relies on the page cache instead of JVM heap.
 As a result, the brokers help avoid some of the issues that large heaps can hold, ie. long or frequent garbage collection pauses.

 Whether data is coming from a database or a log event, my preference is to get the data into Kafka first.
 The data will be available in the purest form that you can achieve.
+Kafka does not really care about the content of the data or do any validation by default.

 Two directives or purposes of Kafka: